 The event and its £1.2 million (€1.58 million) investment from the London Enterprise Panel, sounds like a win-win for London; a boost for a growing, indigenous industry and for a city that is competing with other parts of Europe for tech and game investment and development: world-conquering franchises like Grand Theft Auto, Angry Birds and Assassin's Creed have their roots in Scotland, Denmark and France, respectively.

-Virtual realityIt also raises questions for Ireland and the UK: namely, how will Games London affect the rest of the UK?
-Will Games London have a negative effect on Ireland’s small games development industry?
+London have a negative effect on Ireland’s small games development industry?
 And could a competing event happen here?

 "I think it's great to see a government get involved in their indigenous games industry," says Owen Harris, who is developing the virtual reality game DEEP and who organises local development events Dubludo.